AEON-mod/Security-Improvements/Ultimate Security/README.md

 5. [Malwarebytes Anti-Exploit](https://estore.malwarebytes.com/affiliate.php?ACCOUNT=MALWARQO&AFFILIATE=870&PATH=https://files1.majorgeeks.com/0b93caee71a9d214d0bbbc5622ea29507e3b8a7a/spyware/mbae-setup-1.13.1.585.exe)
  * Purpose: The Shield (Zero-Day Vulnerability Protection).
  * Key Benefits: This doesn't look for "files"; it looks for "behaviors."
 It shields your most vulnerable applications (browsers, PDF readers, Office) from exploit kits that try to use software bugs to hijack your system.
+ *
+🌐 Browser Security
+The browser is your primary entry point for threats.
+Install these essentials:
+6. uBlock Origin
+Role: Content Filtering & Script Blocking.
+Why it's essential: Portmaster blocks connections at the system level, but uBlock Origin cleans up the web inside your browser.
+It prevents malicious JavaScript from running, stops "malvertising," and significantly speeds up page loading by stripping away bloat.
+7. Bitwarden
+Role: Identity & Credential Vault.
+Why it's essential: Your PC might be unhackable, but your accounts are only as strong as your passwords.
+Bitwarden allows you to generate and store high-entropy, unique passwords for every service, ensuring a breach on one site doesn't lead to a total digital takeover.
+8. FastForward
+Role: Link Shortener & Tracker Bypass.
+Why: Automatically circumvents annoying "wait" timers (like adf.ly) and skips intermediate tracker pages.
+This significantly reduces your exposure to "malvertising," fake download buttons, and IP-logging scripts found on redirect sites.

 🏗️ Deployment Strategy
 To get the most out of this setup, I recommend following this installation order: